astronomer/docs/astro/best-practices/deploy-with-api.md

 If you have DAG-only deploys enabled, you can create scripts for complete project deploys, DAG-only deploys, or image-only deploys.
 The following sections include a step by step description of the workflow followed by a bash script that executes the workflow.

+See [Deploy code to Astro](deploy-code.md) for more information about the different ways to update your DAGs and Airflow images.

 ### Complete project deploy

 The following steps describe the different actions that the script performs to deploy a complete Astro project.
+Refer to [What happens during a project deploy](deploy-project-image.md#what-happens-during-a-project-deploy) to learn the details about how a project deploy builds and deploys a new Astro image along with deploying DAGs.

 1. Make a `POST` request to the `Deploy` endpoint to create a new `deploy` object.
 In your call, specify `type` as `IMAGE_AND_DAG`.
 Store the values for `id`, `imageRepository`, `imageTag`, and `dagsUploadURL` that are returned in the response to use in the following steps.